gridsmartercities/python-serverless-template/README.md

 This is a Github Template to generate Serverless APIs (and more) in Python using AWS SAM with hopefully minimum effort, so you can concentrate on writing your API's business logic pretty much from the start.

-This template does not use the fantastic Serverless Framework.
+This template does not use the fantastic [Serverless Framework][serverless-framewor].
 You might want to look at it too.

 The template is opinionated, and makes use of: